Meet Our Team

 Katy Schnitger is the Office Manager and Outreach Specialist at Brain Injury Services.
 She earned her Bachelor of Arts in English and Anthropology from Albion College.
 Katy has been involved with BIS since 2010 as a client and as a volunteer with the Speaker’s Bureau.
 She has been employed at Brain Injury Services since 2015.

 Sara Aly, CBIS, MSW is the Department Manager of Adult Case Management Services at Brain Injury Services.
 She received her Bachelor degree in Social Work from her home country Egypt and her Master’s degree in Clinical Social Work from George Mason University.
 She began her experience with Brain Injury Services as an intern during her graduate program.
 Sara is a certified Wellness and Recovery Coach and facilitates a variety of wellness workshops that empower survivors of brain injury and their caregivers in developing a personalized wellness plan that can help them in improving the quality of their life.
-She is also a certified interpreter in health and community settings and currently, a supervise in social work and working towards her LCSW.
+She is also a certified interpreter in health and community settings.
 She has been employed at BIS since 2011.

 Claire Callison-Aub, MSW, CBIS is the Program Manager of the Child and Adolescent Program.
 She has a Bachelor’s Degree in English, and a Master’s in Social Work from George Mason University.
 She has been employed at Brain Injury Services since August 2009.